Project-YXKJ/SilverStarSCS.Docs/source/function/turn_back.rst

 Turn back
 =========

-Set :option:`A 13` to 1 to enable the turn back function, this function helps remove the materials and prevent the needle from scratching the fabric.
+Set :option:`A13` to 1 to enable the turn back function, this function helps remove the materials and prevent the needle from scratching the fabric.

 The turning back function runs after the cutting procedure.
-After the delay time set by :option:`T 12` , then it turns back at speed set by :option:`S 16` .
+After the delay time set by :option:`T12` , then it turns back at speed set by :option:`S16` .
-When position is reached the angle set by :option:`O 35` , the motor stops.
+When position is reached the angle set by :option:`O35` , the motor stops.

 Quick reference